Jeapie/jeapie-android/docs/getting_started.md

 </manifest>
 ```

-* In launch activity add next code and replace GCM_SENDER_ID on your value
+* In launch activity add next code and replace GCM_SENDER_ID with your value

 ```java